 We are, of course, referring to the Icelandic Highlands.
 The highlands feel like the last frontier.
 A wild, fierce and unforgiving landscape of mesmerizing beauty, the highlands will likely change you as a person.

 Currently, there is a project, a desire, and even a proposal to turn this vast and miraculous area into a national park.
 Iceland already houses Europe’s second-largest national park; Vatnajökull National Park was opened in 2008 with an area of 12.000 km2 and has, in subsequent years, been expanded to 13.920 km2 or approximately 14% of Iceland.

 The Highland National Park will massively add to this area, either by being amalgamated together into one large national park.
 The other option is to create them as two national parks serving the same function, both of which are potential proposals being debated.

 Establishing a national park in the highlands is about protecting it not just from heavy industry, but in general, so that we can have a use for it for future generations, a use that has the potential to be sustainable.
 Accessible for leisure activities and general enjoyment of the area, with the restriction that it doesn’t damage the area.

 There is also a desire to sustainably increase the infrastructure of recreational facilities within the territory of the National Park.
-The highlands area is very sensitive area, and it can’t tolerate a large amount of traffic, whether it’s wheels or feet.
+The highlands area is a very sensitive area, and it can’t tolerate a large amount of traffic, whether it’s wheels or feet.

-This is as much about making the park accessible as well as about preserving the landscape for future generations of Icelanders, and it is an areas that has a big importance for most Icelanders.
+This is as much about making the park accessible as well as about preserving the landscape for future generations of Icelanders, and it is an area that has a big importance for most Icelanders.

 Highlands under threat